 Symptoms of Alzheimer’s Disease

 As mentioned, Alzheimer’s is the most common cause of dementia.
 Alzheimer’s accounts for up to 80 percent of dementia cases.
 Dementia can manifest in several ways.
-Learn more about what the physical symptoms of Alzheimer’s and dementia are below.
+Learn more about the physical symptoms of Alzheimer’s and dementia symptoms below.

 Memory and cognitive decline issues in people with Alzheimer’s may appear as:

 - Repeating questions or statements over and over